-- Paper 1: Understanding the modern world.
+- Paper 1: Understanding the modern world. - Paper 2: Shaping the nation.

-Section A Germany 1890 1945.

-Section B Conflict and Tension 1918-1939.

-- Paper 2: Shaping the nation.

-Section A Power and the People C1170 -

-Present day

-Section B Norman England C1066 1100

 Modern Foreign Languages

 Whatever your chosen career path or interests, learning a language will provide you with valuable cultural and linguistic understanding and knowledge, and can open up opportunities for work abroad.
 Studying a language can also improve your ability to communicate in your own language and to understand how your own language works.
 It is also great fun!